The best query letters are the flashpoint where we present

 Certain elements are expected in all good queries.
 But, miss one or two of these elements, and you'll probably fail.

 That’s where my query letter checklist enters the picture.
-This tool will quickly assess if your query letter is complete.
+This tool will quickly assess if you've written the best query letter.
 It ensures you haven’t missed any crucial bits and pieces.